kinbiko/docker-demos/README.md

 # docker-demos

-Demos for my talk on docker
+Demos for my talk on Docker.

+Notes may or may not be self-contained.